sknetwork-team/scikit-network/docs/reference/introduction.rst

 ^^^^^

 * Adjacency and biadjacency matrices have non-negative entries (the weights of the edges).
-* Bipartite graphs are undirected but have a special structure that is exploited by some algorithms, starting with the prefix Bi.
+* Bipartite graphs are undirected but have a special structure that is exploited by some algorithms.
+  These algorithms are identified with the prefix ``Bi``.

 .. _Numba: https://numba.pydata.org